 - Heat oil in a large pot over medium-high heat.
 Cook onion, garlic, bell pepper, and green onions.

-- Add butternut squash, black beans, Italian seasoning, thyme, and stir to coat.
+- Add butternut squash, black beans, Italian seasoning, and thyme, and stir to coat.
 Stir in coconut milk and vegetable broth.
 Bouillon cube, allspice, and cayenne pepper and bring to a boil, then reduce heat to simmer for 20 minutes.

 - Stir in greens and cook for about 4 minutes.